aurora/rmate/README.md

 some cases a ruby installation might just be to much overhead for just editing remote files.

-The shell script needs to be copied to the server, you want to remote edit files, first.
+The shell script needs to be copied to the server, you want to remote edit files, on.
 After that, just open a SSH connection specifying a remote tunnel in addition:

     ssh -R 52698:localhost:52698 user@example.com